 M/I Homes (NYSE:MHO) is a home builder founded in 1976.
 The firm has built more than 140,000 homes in 16 markets.
 M/I Homes touts its homes as being sustainable and energy- and water-efficient.

-MHO stock has losses of nearly 37% in 2022 presenting a nice investment opportunity now as they trade at a trailing P/E ratio of 3.
+MHO stock has seen losses of nearly 27% in 2022.
+The shares present a nice investment opportunity now, as they trade at a trailing P/E ratio of 2.9x.

-Compared to the consumer discretionary sector forward P/E of 12, shares of M/I Homes are trading at a forward P/E of 2.4.
-The MHO stock also has a PEG ratio of 0.08, a forward EV-sales ratio of 0.43, and a forward price-to-book ratio of 0.54.
+Compared to the consumer discretionary sector forward P/E ratio of 13x, shares of M/I Homes are trading at a forward P/E of 2.6x.
+The MHO stock also has a PEG ratio of 0.11, a forward EV/S ratio of 0.48x and a forward price-to-book (P/B) ratio of 0.65x.

 G-III Apparel Group (GIII)

-G-III Apparel Group (NASDAQ:GIII) has a diverse portfolio of more than 30 fashion brands both for women’s and men’s fashion and accessories.
-It owns brands like DKNY, Karl Lagerfeld Paris, Donna Karan and licensed brands such as Calvin Klein, Tommy Hilfiger, Cole Haan and Dockers, among others.
+G-III Apparel Group (NASDAQ:GIII) has a diverse portfolio of more than 30 brands both for women’s and men’s fashion and accessories.
+It owns DKNY, Karl Lagerfeld Paris, Donna Karan and licensed brands such as Calvin Klein, Tommy Hilfiger, Cole Haan and Dockers.

-You can get now shares of G-III Apparel Group at a discount as they have fallen approximately 27% year-to-date.
-The shares trade at a P/E ratio of 5.
+You can get now shares of G-III Apparel Group at a discount, as they have fallen approximately 27% year-to-date.
+The shares trade at a P/E ratio of 4.4x.
+GIII stock has a trailing PEG ratio of 0.05x, a forward P/S ratio of 0.28x and a forward P/B ratio of 0.53x.

-All these factors will help it reach the target price of $33.40, a gain of 64%.
+All these factors will help it reach its target price of $23.29, a gain of 25%.

 Lazydays Holdings (LAZY)